crysalead/chaos-orm/docs/models.md

 #### <a name="querying_methods"></a>Querying methods

-On the `Query` instance it's possible to use the following methods to configure your query:
+With the database schema, it's possible to use the following methods to configure your query on the `Query` instance:

 * `where()` or `conditions()` : the `WHERE` conditions
 * `group()`  : the `GROUP BY` parameter